chenson2018/website-hakyll/posts/2020-06-12-regression.md

 \widehat{y_i} = \beta_0 + \beta_1 x_{i,1} + \beta_2 x_{i,2} + \dots + \beta_p x_{i,p}
 $$

-A convenient way to represent this is through matrices, which I denote with bolded letters.
+A convenient way to represent this is through matrices, which I denote with bold letters.
 I will write the following to represent a dataset with $n$ observations:

 $$
 \textbf{y} =